dariusttt/phase-0-html-lists-lab/README.md

 After editing your `index.html` file, go back to the browser and refresh the page you opened earlier.
 Your newly added list should look like this:

-1. Spread butter on bread and frying pan
+1.Spread butter on bread and frying pan
 2. Place bread in frying pan and fry
 3. Add cheese on top of bread
 4. Cover with second slice of bread